writedan/divine-office/README.md

 The first Sundays after the octave of the Epiphany and after Trinity, as well as the Sundays beginning each book from August until Advent (Wisdom, Job, Tobit, Judith, Maccabees, and Ezekiel) take precedence over all days of 9 lessons, except Saint Peter's chair and the Beheading of St. John Baptist.
 Again, if yielding, they are said on the preceding Saturday.

 All other Sundays take precedence only over days of three lessons.
 But in all cases, if the Sunday cannot be anticipated on Saturday because another feast occurs there, the Sunday precedes any other celebration.

+# Vesting Prayers

+Before vesting, wash hands while saying:

+> Give virtue to my hands, O Lord, that being cleansed from all stain I might serve thee with purity of mind and body.

+When vesting the cassock or tunic:

+> O Lord, the portion of mine inheritance and my chalice, thou art he who will restore my inheritance.

+When fasting the fascia or cincture:

+> Gird me, O Lord, with the cincture of purity, and quench in my heart the fire of conscupiscene, that the virtues of continence and chastity may abide in me.

+When vesting the scapular:

+> Pour thy grace upon me, O Lord, as the oil upon the beard of Aaron.

+When vesting the surplice or veil:

+> Invest me, O Lord, as a new man, who was created by God in justice and the holiness of truth.

+When vesting the mantle or coif:

+> Adorn me, O Lord, with a crown as a bride adorns herself with jewels, and cover me with the robe of salvation.